clintjb/clintjb-github.io/_posts/2016/2016-07-12-audrey-hepburn-post.md

 </figure>
 She was spontaneous right from her first major role in "Roman Holiday," played sly comedy in "Sabrina" and showed a range of feeling in "Breakfast at Tiffany's."
 There's something really charming about the lady that's impossible to put your finger on.

-With that said, I really quite like these illustrations and find they capture her and the charm quite well.
+With that said, I really quite like these illustrations and find they capture her and that charm quite well.

 Cheers,